nemesifier/applying-the-unix-philosophy-to-django-projects/slides.md

 ## 5. Agility

-A simple program will be easier to readapt to new requirements
+A simple program will be more easily readapted to new requirements

 ## 6. Reuse